stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Allows you to constrain the width or height of a bar when the graph is resized.
 Specify a size in pixels to constrain the bar width or height.
 Set to 0 to remove the constraint.

-#### Level Meter group
+#### Balance / Correlation group

 Set the visualization type to **Balance / Correlation** to enable these settings.

 `Horizontal`

-Renders the level meter horizontally when enabled, vertically when not.
+Renders the Balance / Correlation horizontally when enabled, vertically when not.

 #### Oscilloscope group

-`X-Y mode`
+`X/Y mode`

 Enables X/Y-mode.
 Select a channel pair, typically Left/Right.
 The Left signal will be plotted on the X-axis; the Right signal will be plotted on the Y-axis.